-Area of risk Explanation of risk Many of our largest budgets are demand led and these present long standing areas of risk.
+2020-21 to 2023-24 Avec of viola Area of risk Explanation of risk 5) Employee related risks Staffing implications of budget planning proposals have been evaluated and reflected within the financial plans, including the cost of redundancy.
+However, variations could occur as detailed implementation plans are developed.
+Many of our largest budgets are demand led and these present long standing areas of risk.
 Forecasts for social care are based on current outturn predictions and applied to population forecasts.
 Costs could vary if the population varies, or if the proportion of people either requiring or eligible for care is different to the forecast.
 6) Volume and demand changes Budgets for children looked after and support for vulnerable children take into account the County Council's strategy for minimising the number of children in care.
 Financial risks include delivery of the strategy and external factors that can lead to an increase in the number of children looked after and/or the complexity of need due to societal changes.
 Waste forecasts are based on the latest available information.
 If tonnage levels increase, this will lead to an increased pressure.
-7) Budget savings The Medium Term Financial Strategy includes £61.786m budget savings to be delivered across four years.
+7) Budget savings The Medium Term Financial Strategy includes £63.786m budget savings to be delivered across four years.
 A full assessment of all proposals has tested the robustness of each saving to minimise the financial risk, however a risk remains that the programme is delivered at a slower rate, or that some savings are not achievable at the planned level.
-In addition, further savings need to be identified to close the £89.093m funding shortfall between 2021-22 and 2023-24.
+In addition, further savings need to be identified to close the £93.694m funding shortfall between 2021-22 and 2023-24.
 8) Insurance and Unforeseen events and natural disasters can increase the level of insurance claims faced by the council. emergency planning provision The council's insurance arrangements, including actuarial review of the fund, additional provisions for unforeseen and unreported claims, service risk management and emergency planning procedures minimise this risk.
 Resilience risks include: 9) Energy, security and resilience Were a disaster to occur, we must have a reserve in place to pick up the costs that will fall to the council.
 Norfolk includes flood risk areas and emergency procedures are in place to manage this.
 Resilience of IMT can create a risk that might have financial implications for the council.
 10) Financial guarantees /legal exposure Certain contracts contain obligations that, if not fulfilled, would attract a penalty.
 The Council has PFI Schemes for street lighting and schools.
 However, there is no risk to the financing of these schemes at present.